Transversals as generating sets in finitely generated groups: Coset intersection graphs

 \section{Coset intersection graphs}

 A useful tool for studying the way left and right cosets interact, and obtaining transversals, is the coset intersection graph.
 In this section we re-state important results from our earlier work \cite{BCZ} on this concept.
+We denote the complete bipartite graph on $(m,n)$ vertices by $\comp_{m,n}$.

 \begin{defn} Let $H, K < G$.
 We define the \emph{coset intersection graph} $\Gamma^{G}_{H,K}$ to be a graph with vertex set consisting of all left cosets of $H$ $(\{l_{i}H\}_{i \in I})$ together with all right cosets of $K$ $(\{Kr_{j}\}_{j \in J})$, where $I$, $J$ are index sets.
 If a left coset of $H$ and right coset of $K$ correspond, they are still included twice.
 Edges (undirected) are included whenever any two of these cosets intersect, and an edge between $aH$ and $Kb$ (written $aH-Kb$) corresponds to the non-empty set $aH \cap Kb$. \end{defn}